dalibug/MyVocabVault/README.md

 ## Conclusion

-- How successful was the project?
+### How successful was the project?
-  -
+Our project is up and running.
+We accomplished most of what we wanted to do, but it could still use some refinements and improvements.

-- What was the largest victory?
+### What was the largest victory?
-  - Fixing all the merge conflicts is one of our biggest victories.
+Fixing all the merge conflicts was one of our biggest victories.
-- Final assessment of the project
-- -